“As a Doctor of Naturopathic Medicine, I’m dedicated to shifting the power back to my patients.” – Dr. Sara

 6 Underlying Principles of Naturopathic Medicine

 The following six principles make Naturopathic Medicine different from all other approaches in health care.

 1) First do no harm: Primum Non Nocere

 Illness is a purposeful process of the organism.
 The process of healing includes the generation of symptoms which are, in fact, an expression of the human body attempting to heal itself.
 Therapeutic actions should be complementary to and synergistic with the healing process of nature.

-The physician’s actions can support or antagonize the actions of the vis mediatrix naturae — the healing power of Nature.
+The actions of the practitioner can support or antagonize the actions of the vis mediatrix naturae — the healing power of Nature.
 Therefore, methods designed to suppress symptoms without removing the underlying causes are considered harmful and to be avoided or minimized.

 2) The healing power of nature: Vis Mediatrix Naturae

 The body has an inherent ability to establish, maintain, and restore health.

 The ND’s role is to facilitate this process, to identify and remove obstacles to health and recovery, and to establish or restore a healthy internal and external environment.

 3) Identify and treat the cause: Tolle Causam